ophilbinbriscoe/unity-serializable-collections/README.md

 public class SomeBehaviour : MonoBehaviour
 {
     // You'll be able to set some values in the inspector,
-    // and everything will persist between Play/Stop public IntegerQueue myQueue = new IntegerQueue( 10 );
+    // and everything will persist between Play/Stop. public IntegerQueue myQueue = new IntegerQueue( 10 );

+    // You don't have to explicitly initialize a collection, if you'd prefer,
+    // you can let Unity's serialization system initialize an empty one for you. public IntegerQueue anEmptyQueue;

     void Update ()
     {